So what is caregiving exactly?

-Informal caregivers are family and friends who care for their loved one(s) without compensation.
+- Informal caregivers are family and friends who provide care without financial compensation.

 Caregivers lend eyes and ears to family members.
-In some cases family members do not live in close proximity to their senior loved one(s).
-Most family members who are a part of the “sandwich generation” are caught between the stresses of caring for their aging parent, as well as their own children and career, and require additional resources to help care for their loved one(s).
+In some cases, family members do not live near their senior loved one(s).
+Most family members who are a part of the “sandwich generation”, are caught between the stresses of caring for their aging parent, as well as their own children, and career.
+They require additional resources to help care for their senior loved one(s).

-Families and Trustees places a lot of trust in the hands of hired caregivers to provide support, stability and security to the senior needing care.
+Families place a lot of trust in the hands of hired private caregivers to provide support, stability, and security to their senior loved one(s).

-A private caregivers greatest asset will always be how well he or she communicates and sends regular updates to family members to keep them well informed after each visit and to alert the family of any obvious changes in behavior or mental state.
+A private caregiver’s greatest asset is how well he or she communicates with family members to keep them well informed after each visit.
+It will also help alert the family of any obvious changes in behavior, or mental state.

-Now more than ever caregivers are in demand with the increasingly large aging population.
-Caregiving is a wonderful additional care option to continue the preferred lifestyle of a senior.
+Now, more than ever, caregivers are in demand with the increasingly large aging population.
+Caregiving is a wonderful additional care option.